 Last updated: 7 April 2021

-We are optimistic that much of 2021 will see plenty of travel and that we will be able to welcome lots of happy slow cyclists.
+Following the UK Government’s confirmation in early May that international travel would resume from 17 May, we expect that summer and autumn 2021 will see plenty of travel and that we will be able to welcome lots of happy slow cyclists.
 That said, you will be aware that almost all governments have imposed measures that currently make international travel more difficult and no doubt these measures will be subject to change over the coming weeks and months.
 We have therefore put together these FAQs to help answer many of the questions you may have.

 For the latest country specific entry requirements and information, we have provided further FAQs: